 1. Craft an inspiring story

 The first step in a media outreach strategy is deciding what story you want to tell.
 Are you launching a new product?
-Has the leadership in your company changed?
+Has your company’s leadership changed?
 More importantly, will people want to hear about this?

 2. Choose the right storyteller

-A big part of a good media outreach strategy is a talented person to tell your story.
+A big part of an exemplary media outreach strategy is having a talented person tell your story.
 Where do you get such a person?
-Many entrepreneurs opt to do their own public relations in order to save money.
+Many entrepreneurs opt to do their public relations to save money.
 However, there are good reasons to hire an expert to tell your brand story.

 A public relations professional is trained to tell good stories.
-They know how to connect with the media and can also write for different audiences.
-Moreover, they are likely to have connections to the media.
+They know how to connect with the media and write for different audiences.
+Moreover, they are likely to have connections to the press.

 3. Decide who needs to hear your story

 So, now you have an inspiring story and an engaging storyteller.
-Now we need to decide who needs to hear your story.
-Your target audience will determine how and where you tell your story, so this step is a crucial part of your media outreach strategy.
+Now, we need to decide who needs to hear your story.
+Your target audience will determine how and where you tell your story, so this step is crucial to your media outreach strategy.
+To build thought leadership while doing your outreach, you should consider using LinkedIn.
+LinkedIn is a particularly great social media platform for media outreach.

 4. Choose the right media influencer

-Once you decide who you want to reach, you can decide who to ask for help.
+Once you decide who you want to reach, you can choose who to ask for help.
 The right person can help give you a stage in front of the audience you’re looking for.

 So, who counts as a media influencer?

 In traditional terms, this would be a journalist or a broadcaster.
-However, the term “media influencer” has expanded to include bloggers and vloggers.
+However, “media influencer” has expanded to include bloggers and vloggers.
 To sum it up, a media influencer is:

 • An expert in their field